Antrim Road: Outside Belfast

 The border between Belfast and Newtownabbey forms soon after the Antrim Road passes over the M2 motorway.
 The road then passes through the Glengormley suburb of Newtownabbey and forms its main shopping district.
 Barron Hall, a venue used by the Newtownabbey Community Forum which involves both communities, was targeted in a sectarian arson attack in July 2010 having been mistaken for an Orange hall.
-Glengormley police station is also located close to Barron Hall.
+Glengormley police station was also located close to Barron Hall.
 The road continues through the residential areas of Glengormley until it reaches Sandyknowes roundabout at which point it diverts into the industrial areas of Mallusk, also passing through the City of Belfast Golf Course.

 Following Mallusk the Antrim Road enters a mainly rural area in which it is largely parallel to the M2.
 This continues until the roundabout junction with the Ballyclare Road, when the Antrim Road forms the main thoroughfare through the village of Templepatrick.
 After more countryside the road ends at Dunadry, where it changes its name to the Belfast Road.
 Under various names this road continues as the A6 to Londonderry.